Michael Harris II Player Props: Braves vs. Orioles

 Michael Harris II At The Plate

-- Harris II is batting .237 with two doubles, a home run and four walks.
+- Harris II is batting .220 with two doubles, a home run and five walks.

-- Harris II has picked up a hit in eight games this season (66.7%), including one multi-hit game.
+- Harris II has picked up a hit in eight games this year (61.5%), including one multi-hit game.

+- He has homered in one of 13 games, and in 2.2% of his plate appearances.

-- Harris II has picked up an RBI in two games this season, with multiple runs batted in once.
+- Harris II has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored at least one run six times this season (50.0%), including one multi-run game.
+- In six of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.